Medical Coverage that Risks You $60,000?!!!

 That “plan” describes Original Medicare.
 (For more specifics on Original Medicare, see my blog post, How Does Medicare Work?)
-Because of that enormous risk, most people decide to “cover” Medicare’s coverage “gaps”; that is, they significantly lessen their risk by buying another plan to work with, or in place of, Original Medicare.
+Because of that enormous risk, most people decide to “cover” Medicare’s coverage “gaps”.
+In other words, they significantly lessen their risk by adding another plan to work with, or in place of, Original Medicare.

 Coverage through a Job

 Some people are able to keep their medical insurance through work when they turn 65.
 If so, this may be a viable alternative to Medicare.
 However, if you are under 65 and are currently covered through your work, there are a few things to keep in mind about this option.